dmccuskey/Ghost-vs-Monsters---OOP/README.md

 **This new 2.0 release has been modernized for changes over past three years with the Corona SDK engine, DMC Corona Libraries, as well as my coding/organization style.** :)

-The original Ghosts vs. Monsters was a physics-based game template designed for mobile devices.
-It was created by Jonathan Beebe and Biffy Beebe for Corona SDK (http://coronalabs.com).

-Many thanks to everyone at Beebe Games and Corona Labs for making the code publicly available!

 ### Highlights ###

 * Simplification of level data